xtephan/AndroidBall/README.txt

 * Visual Studio 2012 Professional

 Known issues:
+* Display on Android in randered with a bit of an offset :)
 * From version 3.5, Unity will not auto-distroy the particles.
 Since I have no fix for now, the particles created at the collision are not disposed proprietly.
 * [Fixed] The Paddle can move through the walls